-What is a video wall system?
+What is a Video Wall System?

 - The processor allows all of the individual displays in your video wall to work together as a single canvas.
 This means that content can be placed on a single display, stretched across multiple displays, or dragged across the display surface.

-- Explore CineMassive video wall processors.
+- Learn more about CineMassive’s line of video wall processors.

 - Some video wall software offers special presentation-building functionality.
 This may include the option to build and save a sequence of pre-arranged content layouts, which can then be presented manually or automatically on the displays.
 Select platforms also offer custom labels, graphical transitions, and other tools for enhancing presentations.